Greensboro massacre: Role of the police

 By the late 1970s, most police departments had become familiar with handling demonstrations, especially in cities such as Greensboro where numerous civil rights events had taken place since 1960.
 CWP march organizers had filed their plans for this march with the police and gained permission to hold it.
-Police generally covered such formal events in order to prevent outbreaks of violence; few officers were present during this march.
-A police photographer and a detective followed the Klan and neo-Nazi caravan to the site, but they did not attempt to directly intervene in events.
+Police generally covered such formal events in order to prevent outbreaks of violence; no officers were present at the time of this confrontation.
+A police photographer and a detective followed the Klan and neo-Nazi caravan to the site, but they stayed several blocks away, and did not attempt to directly intervene in events.
+Testimony in the 1985 civil rights trial and in the investigation by the Greensboro Truth Reconciliation Commission established that some police had been specifically directed away from the site and others had been told to keep a "low profile."

 Edward Dawson, a Klansman-turned FBI/police informant was riding in the lead car of the caravan.
 He had been an FBI informant since 1969 as part of the agency's COINTELPRO program.
 He was among the founders of the North Carolina Knights of the Ku Klux Klan when the North Carolina chapter of the United Klans of America split.
 By 1979 he was working as an informant for the Greensboro Police Department.
-He was given a copy of the march route by the police and informed them of the potential for violence.
+He was given a copy of the march route by the police and he had informed them of the potential for violence.

 The police detective who trailed the caravan radioed for extra units at 11:23 AM.
-The first to arrive were two tactical officers two minutes later, who arrested twelve caravan members from the van.
+The first to arrive were two tactical officers two minutes later, who arrested 12 caravan members from the van.
 However, the cars and their occupants were able to escape from the scene.
-Some marchers were also arrested later on as other police units converged on the scene.
+Some CWP marchers, including Nelson Johnson and Willena Cannon, were also arrested as other police units converged on the scene.

-Bernard Butkovich, an undercover agent for the US Bureau of Alcohol, Tobacco and Firearms (ATF), had infiltrated a unit of the American Nazi Party (ANP) during this period.
+Bernard Butkovich, an undercover agent for the US Bureau of Alcohol, Tobacco and Firearms (ATF), had infiltrated the NSPA.
 This group had been formed by Frank Collin, who had been ousted from the National Socialist White People's Party.
-The ANP members joined with the KKK chapter to disrupt the November 1979 protest march.
+The NSPA members joined with the KKK chapter to disrupt the November 1979 protest march.
 At the 1980 criminal trial, the neo-Nazis claimed that Butkovich encouraged them to carry firearms to the demonstration.
-At the 1985 civil trial, Butkovich testified that he was aware that the KKK and ANP members intended to confront the demonstrators, but he did not tell the police or any other law enforcement agency.
+At the 1985 civil trial, Butkovich testified that he was aware that the KKK and NSPA members intended to confront the demonstrators.
+However, he did not inform the police or any other law enforcement agency of the likelihood of violence.